Thorium-Sim/thorium/README.md

 ## Building the App

 ```
-npm run build
+npm run build-server
 ```

-Builds the app for production to the `build` folder.
+Builds the app for production and bundles it into an electron app.

-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.

 ## Event Sourcing